Kevin Boland: Arms Crisis

 In 1969, events in Northern Ireland caused political chaos over the border in Ireland.
 It was the start of The Troubles in Northern Ireland and Fianna Fáil's policy with regard to the North was coming into question.
 One crisis meeting was held after another, in which the possibility of decisive action was discussed.
 The "hawks" in the cabinet urged a symbolic invasion of Northern Ireland to protect nationalists near the border, and to draw international attention, while the "doves", who ultimately prevailed, urged caution.
 These cabinet meetings were heated events.
-On one occasion Boland was alleged to have been so angry that he resigned not only his cabinet position but also his Dáil seat and went home to his farm in County Dublin to make hay.
+On one occasion Boland was said to have been so angry that he resigned not only his cabinet position but also his Dáil seat and went home to his farm in County Dublin to make hay.
 The resignations were rejected by the Taoiseach, Jack Lynch, after a calming-down period.
 In what became known as the Arms Crisis two ministers, Charles Haughey and Neil Blaney, were sacked from the government in May 1970, for allegedly being involved in a plot to import arms for Republicans in the North.
 Boland resigned in solidarity with them and in protest about the government's position on the North.
 Later that year his criticism of the Taoiseach (whom Boland and many others within the Party maintained had authorized the arms importation) led to his expulsion from the Fianna Fáil party.
 Boland resigned as a TD on 4 November 1970.

 One of Boland's most famous incidents took place at the Fianna Fáil Ardfheis in 1971.
 Just before Jack Lynch's speech Boland stormed a nearby podium, interrupting Patrick Hillery in the middle of his speech.
 Boland openly defied the party leadership and his opponents, holding his arms wide open and shouting to the crowd, "Come on up and put me down."
 While there was a lot of booing and clapping in an effort to drown him out, many of his supporters started cheering and chanting "We want Boland."
 An enraged Patrick Hillery grabbed his microphone and famously replied, "If you want a fight you can have it … You can have Boland, but you can't have Fianna Fáil."
 At this point the government supporters went ecstatic with cheering and Boland was carried out of the hall.